HL7/fhir-shorthand/input/pagecontent/reference.md

     {name3} {card} <span class="optional">{flag(s)}</span> ...
 </code></pre>

-In this pattern, `<array>` is a path to the element that is to be sliced and to which the slicing rules defined in step (1) will applied.
+In this pattern, `<array>` is a path to the element that is to be sliced and MUST match the path on which the slicing rules were defined in step (1).
 The names (`name`, `name1`, etc.) are created by the rule author to describe the slice in the context of the profile.
 These names are used to refer to the slice in later rules.
 By convention, the slice names SHOULD be [lower camelCase](https://wiki.c2.com/?CamelCase).

 Each slice will match or constrain the datatype of the array it slices.
 In particular: